raspy135/Qun-synthesizer/README.md

 Minimum setup to achieve PolyMono (2 Oscillators per voice) will be the following with 2 devices setup:

-1. In System menu , "Num of devices" should be 2 for all devices.
+1. In System menu, "Num of devices" should be 2 for all devices.
 Set Dev Index=1 for Master device, 2 for Slave device.
 This will be saved to flash memory.
 2. Initialize a preset (4 second press of Rec button) on Master device.
 3. Make sure it plays initial SAW wave sound.
 4. Go Key / Other sub-menu and set MonoDuoPolyMode to "PolyMono"